-Current exposure to human-generated electromagnetic fields have increased by 1,000,000,000,000-fold (that’s quintillion) over background levels at end of World War II.
+Current exposure to human-generated electromagnetic fields have increased by 1,000,000,000,000,000,000-fold (that’s quintillion) over background levels at end of World War II.
 There is rapid movement in many developed countries to place small cell transmitting devices (5G) operating at higher frequencies (24e70 GHz) approximately every 300 meters along sidewalks in residential neighborhoods.
 This technology has already been installed and is in use in many metropolitan areas in the U.S. (see https://www.lifewire.com/5g-availability-us-4155914)

 The difference between previous signal frequencies (1G, 2G, 3G, 4G) is that these signals used a one to five gigahertz frequency and 5G uses between 24 to 90 gigahertz frequency.
 According to Joel Moskowitz, PhD, professor at the Center for Family and Community Health,

 School of Public Health at University of California, Berkeley, the increase in mini-cell towers across towns and cities is only part of the concern.
-Dr. Moskowitz says the lower frequency millimeter waves used in 5G could cause major skin, eye, and nervous system damage. (https://www.saferemr.com)
+Dr. Moskowitz says the higher frequency millimeter waves used in 5G could cause major skin, eye, and nervous system damage. (https://www.saferemr.com)

 In September 2018 more than 200 scientists and doctors from 35 countries signed a declaration demanding a moratorium on the planned increase of cell antennas for 5G deployment in the European Union.
 Thus far, select countries and municipalities have stepped up and responded, including Rome, the Netherlands and Brussels.